 Regarding demographic data, Eurostat requests to all countries demographic statistics based on the concept of usual resident population.

-As explained above, the DWL indicator combines demographic data from life tables with labour market data from the EU-LFS.
+As explained above, the DWL indicator combines demographic data from life tables with EU-LFS data.

 As regards the life tables, data are collected by Eurostat from the National Statistical Institutes and they are based on administrative data sources.

 As regards the EU Labour Force Survey, for more information please consult the EU-LFS (Statistics Explained) webpage.
-The activity rates taken into consideration are the average over four quarterly observed rates in the year considered.
-'Spring' data (quarter 1 or 2) are used in case no quarterly LFS data are available (see footnotes in Annex "Monitoring the employment strategy and the duration of active working life - Average exit age from the labour force").
+The labour force participation rates taken into consideration are the average over four quarterly observed rates in the year considered.

 The Labour Force Survey is a rotating random sample survey of persons in private households.